What to know before visiting Nepal

 Health precautions

-As you plan your trip to Nepal, it is important to take precautions to avoid illness while travelling.
-We advise visiting the CDC or NHS website to learn more about updated vaccines and medicines recommended for Nepal.
-There are dengue fever and malaria fever in Nepal, so remember to bring antimalarial drugs and take them before, during, and after travel.
-To protect yourself, it is recommended to bring a good insect repellent.
-In the mountain areas of Nepal, there are ticks that cause tick-borne diseases like tick-borne Japanese encephalitis.
-So please be careful when visiting the mountains.
+As you prepare for your holiday to Nepal, it’s vital to take certain health precautions to help prevent illnesses during your travel.
+We recommend checking the CDC or NHS website to learn about the latest vaccines and medications recommended for Nepal.
+Dengue fever and malaria fever are prevalent in Nepal during the monsoon season, so if you are traveling during these months, then we recommend that you bring antimalarial drugs and take them before, during, and after travel.
+To avoid insect bites, it is advisable to carry high-quality insect repellent.
+When visiting the mountain regions of Nepal, beware of ticks that transmit tick-borne diseases such as tick-borne Japanese encephalitis.

 Vaccinations